Esri/inspire_open_data/gdb-encoding/GeodatabaseEncoding.md

 ### Technical Issues

-This encoding rule addresses specific technical issues that have been problematic when using the default encoding:
+This Encoding Rule addresses specific technical issues that have been problematic when using the default encoding:

 * Most GIS software cannot fully make use of non-simple attributes and nested structures for styling, processing and filtering;
 * Multiple values per (complex) properties cannot be used fully in ArcGIS and other GIS tools;
-* References to other features often cannot be resolved by GIS tools; Propertes of referenced features cannot be used in styling or for filtering ;
+* References to other features often cannot be resolved by GIS tools; Propertes of referenced features cannot be used in styling or for filtering;
 * Abstract geometry types for an object mean that a wide range of different geometries can be used for any single feature class;
 * Mixed geometry types in a FeatureCollection are usually not supported.